juanpc2018/Amiga-Guide-4000-4000T/README.md

 you need to Change from Little.Endian to Big.Endian "Swap the Bytes Order" </br>
 and Splt the ROM image from the Digital Download to fit 2x EPROMS </br>
 also you need a Zif-Socket adapter board, because TL866-II / T48 Eproms only have 40-pins, </br>
+or buy a T56 / T76 Programmer "No Adapter required" </br>

-1. AmigaForvere 3.1 ROMs
+1. AmigaForever 1.3 -> 3.1 ROMs
-2. Hyperion 3.2 ROMs
+2. Hyperion 3.2.x ROMs
 3. prepare Roms "Swap & Split" Non needed using UAE Emulators.
-4. buy or diy a Zif-socket adapter for TL866-ii / T48 "more than 40-pins"
+4. buy or diy a Zif-socket adapter for TL866-ii / T48 "more than 40-pins" *Not needed with T56 / T76
 5. Buy 2 Roms. "if making a New machine"
 6. Burn 2 Roms with TL866-II / T48 or similar Eprom Programmer.

-Alternate: if UV Ereasable ROMs are "Hard to Find" or Expensive </br>
+Alternate: if UV Eraseable ROMs are "Hard to Find" or Expensive </br>
 there is also the Project [OneROM](https://onerom.org/) that Emulate EPROMs based on STM32 "more than 40-pins Required" </br>

-UV Ereseable Roms do Not Erase with LED UV-A flashlights </br>
+UV Eraseable Roms do Not Erase with LED UV-A flashlights </br>
 Some Chinese sellers have a Proper UV-Eraser Plastic Box, IF buy USED UV Eproms </br>
 UV Ereasable Eproms are designed to last much more than Flash memory, does Not have the problem of "Write Times" nor "Temperature" </br>